Back to Top

 Author and pulp historian Nick Carr recalls the heyday of pulps in an article for Reminisce online magazine.

-Will Murray has expanded on Robert Weinberg and Lohr McKinstry’s and refocused it on characters inspired by the success of The Shadow magazine in 1931.
-You’ll find characters, the pulp magazines and dates they appeared, authors and publishers in this online reference on the Adventure House Web site.
+Will Murray has expanded on Robert Weinberg and Lohr McKinstry’s Hero Pulp Index and refocused it on characters inspired by the success of The Shadow magazine in 1931.
+You’ll find characters, pulp magazines, authors, and publishers in this online timeline of the hero pulps.

 The FictionMags Index